PokeSkies/CobblemonPlaceholders/README.md

 # CobblemonPlaceholders
 <img height="50" src="https://camo.githubusercontent.com/a94064bebbf15dfed1fddf70437ea2ac3521ce55ac85650e35137db9de12979d/68747470733a2f2f692e696d6775722e636f6d2f6331444839564c2e706e67" alt="Requires Fabric Kotlin"/>

 A Fabric (1.20.1) server-sided MiniPlaceholders expansion for the Cobblemon mod!
-Includes many useful placeholders for Pokemon species and player's Party Pokemon.
+Includes many useful placeholders for Pokemon species and player Party Pokemon.

 More information on configuration can be found on the [Wiki](https://github.com/PokeSkies/CobblemonPlaceholders/wiki)!

 ## Features
 - 50+ Cobblemon Placeholders
 - Uses MiniPlaceholders, which has many built-in placeholders and extensions
+- Extensive configuration for placeholder returns

 ## Installation
 1. Download the latest version of the mod from the Releases tab.